 Well, I'm here to tell you that you don't!

 What if I told you, that you could create more calm spaces with just one minute of mindfulness practice 10 times a day, doing things you do every day as a busy mom!

 Would you do them?

 I know I would have, had I known in my 30's what I know now.
-I actually started meditating in my late teens, and although most of my 20's and 30's my meditation practice was anything but consistent, it was always there lingering, reminding me, that I knew what to do, I just had to do it!
+I actually started meditating in my late teens, and continue into my 20's, but by my 30's my meditation practice was anything but consistent, it was always there lingering, reminding me, that I knew what to do, I just had to do it!
 So after a decade of ultimate life challenges and several life changing losses, as well as two unexpected blessings that made the decade of my 30's, one big chaotic roller coaster of a mess, I knew if I didn't do something now, it was going to get ugly.

 "Courage became my hero,

 inner strength my miracle,

 So this past decade I have been self-caring and self-loving myself up!
 Which when I started to think about it, I could've been doing this all along, which would have surely helped me through that horrible decade of my 30's, and may even have prevented some of the bad habits I started to create in my late 20's which sort of set me up for all the turmoil in my 30's.